ga-wdi-pvd/express-mongoose/readme.md

 ### Connect to Mongoose (10 minutes / 0:45)

 In order for us to use Mongoose to communicate with our database, we need to link it up to our Express application.

+Q. We need to connect to and seed our database.
+What, at a high-level, is needed for that?
+---

+> A. Database connection, Mongoose model (with schema), seed data.

 #### Steps